-In today’s turbulent and pressured environments, managers all too frequently find themselves in a metaphorical prison.
+In today’s turbulent and pressured environments, managers all too often find themselves in a metaphorical prison.
 They slavishly replay old thought patterns, trapped by static world views.

 It’s hard to see things in a new light if we don’t know what our resources are.
-Or when anxieties and self-protection needs stop us seeking help or feedback.
-Not only does this hinder our personal development, it also impedes our ability to establish the Life Plan that will give us a sense of purpose and guide our decisions.
+Or when anxieties and self-protection stop us from seeking out help, or feedback.
+This holds back our personal development, as well as our ability to set out the Life Plan that will give us a sense of purpose and guide our decisions.
 So we drown in the day-to-day, often in a role (or conflicting roles) that miss our sweet spot, for reasons we can’t explain.
 No wonder so many managers are gasping for air.